spaceconcordia/rocketry-performance/documentation/documentation_conventions.md

 ## LaTeX

 LaTeX is a powerful typesetting language useful for academic writing.
-It's mathematical expressions are particularly useful for this report.
+Its mathematical expressions are particularly useful for this report.

 ## Citations